A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Formalism for cross-correlations

 \subsection{Cross-correlation with galaxy surveys}

-LIM observations can also be cross-correlated with galaxy number counts.
+LIM observations can also be cross-correlated with the galaxy spatial distribution.
 Denoting the galaxy catalog and related quantities with subscript/superscript $g$, we have an RSD factor $F^g_{\rm RSD}\propto \left(1+f\mu^2/b_g\right)$.
 In this case, the cross-power spectrum of galaxy number counts and LIM is:

 where $\langle \rho_L^X\rangle_g$ is the expected luminosity density sourced only from the galaxies belonging to the galaxy catalog used, and $n_g$ is the number density of such galaxies \cite{Wolz2017,Breysse2019}.
 Note the difference in the shot noise terms in Eq.~\eqref{eq:Pk_crossgal} with respect to Eqs.~\eqref{eq:Pk} and~\eqref{eq:Pk_cross}.
 This is because contributions to $P_{\rm shot}^{Xg}$ come only from the locations occupied by the galaxies targeted by the galaxy survey, and the shot noise between the galaxy distribution and the luminosity sourced elsewhere vanishes.
 We also assume that the shot noise of the galaxy power spectrum is Poissonian (i.e., $P_{\rm shot}^{gg} = 1/n_g$).
 Nonetheless, clustering and halo exclusion may introduce deviations from a Poissonian shot noise.
 This non-Poissonian contribution can change the amplitude of the shot noise and even induces a small scale dependence~\citep{Ginzburg_halomodel,Schmittfull_tracers}.